How Much Does Veterinary Surgery Cost?

 Hip dysplasia is a common condition in which the hip joint does not develop correctly, leading to pain and lameness.
 In some cases, surgery can be used to improve mobility and relieve symptoms associated with this condition in pets.

 Just like other veterinary procedures, the cost of hip dysplasia surgery will vary depending on location and your pet’s age, breed, and health.
-The cost of this type of surgery will also depend on whether or not both hips need to be operated on.
+This type of surgery's cost will also depend on whether both hips must be operated on.

-According to VetInfo, the average cost of canine hip dysplasia surgery is around $1,500, but the price of this complex surgery can be affected by a number of variables.
+According to VetInfo, the average cost of veterinary surgery for canine hip dysplasia is around $1,500, but the price of this complex surgery can be affected by a number of variables.
 Your veterinarian will be able to provide you with a more accurate estimate based on your dog or cat’s unique requirements.

 Intestinal Blockage Surgery